|Nutrition Facts (per serving)|

 1/4 teaspoon freshly ground black pepper, or to taste

-In a large saucepan, combine the zucchini, tomatoes, tomato sauce, celery, onion, bell pepper, garlic, sugar, salt, and pepper.
+In a large saucepan, combine the zucchini, tomatoes, tomato sauce, celery, onion, bell pepper, garlic, sugar, salt, and ground pepper.
 Place the pan over medium-high heat and bring to a boil.

 Reduce the heat to low, cover the pan, and simmer for about 45 minutes, removing the cover for the last 10 minutes, or until the zucchini and other vegetables are tender.

 Taste and adjust seasonings.

 - Leftovers should be covered and stored in the refrigerator.
 You can reheat leftovers in the microwave or in a saucepan on your stovetop.

 - Although canned tomatoes are suitable, fresh tomatoes are ideal if you have them.
 Core and peel about 10 medium whole tomatoes; dice them and add them to the zucchini along with the tomato sauce, vegetables, and seasonings.

 - Add a cup or two of sliced fresh or frozen okra to the dish about halfway through the cooking time.